 NOTE: This post is from 2015.
 It is now 2022 and looking back, I am so thankful I decided to learn about landscaping and curb appeal.
 I hope this will encourage you to do the same.

-We bought our house two years ago and it was in a shambles!
-The yard looked (and still does in some areas) like it was a back woods farm that hadn’t been touched in years.
+We bought our house a few years ago and it was in a shambles.
+The yard looked like it was a backwoods farm that hadn't been touched in years.

 Here are before pictures of our house just before we bought it.
-Pretty sad, no?
+It was pretty sad looking.

-The front was non-descript with overgrown greenery (weeds) and stones full of dirt and dried up greenery (weeds).
+The front was nondescript with overgrown greenery and stones full of dirt and dried up greenery.

 After a year of not addressing the stones in front, tons of weeds took root and made it look even shabbier.

 I did manage to put up the heart my son, Andrew, bought for me years ago.
 VBG